 Deploy Edge v77+ (Chromium) extension 1.1.7 via group policy

-Follow the steps below in order to configure a GPO that will install and enable the Impero Education Pro chrome extension for web filtering and history logging. in MS Edge.
+Follow the steps below in order to configure a GPO that installs and enables the Impero Education Pro chrome extension for web filtering and history logging. in MS Edge.

 Allow clients2.googleusercontent.com in any filtering so that the Extension can be downloaded to the device

-To download the new version of MS Edge if you haven't already you can find the Enterprise version here which will come as a .msi which can be deployed through group policy - https://www.microsoft.com/en-us/edge/business/download
+To download the new version of MS Edge if you haven't already you can find the Enterprise version here which comes as an *.msi file which can be deployed through group policy - https://www.microsoft.com/en-us/edge/business/download

 1. Download the Edge Administrative Templates from here: https://www.microsoft.com/en-us/edge/business/download

-You will need to fill out the required fields and click the "GET POLICY FILES" button
+You are required to specify the required fields and click on the "GET POLICY FILES" button.

-5. You will then see the “Group policy management Editor” window
+5. You then see the “Group policy management Editor” window.

-6. Expand the Computer/User configuration tree on the left-hand side, depending on how you wish to configure your policy
+6. Expand the Computer/User configuration tree on the left-hand side, depending on how you want to configure your policy.

 9. Browse to the templates you downloaded in step 2 and open the “msedge.adm” template that is relevant to your operating system and Language.